Open source wheeled biped robots.

 Join the conversation on [matrix], an open network for secure, decentralized communication.

 Upkie was the first robot to join Tast's Robots.
 It is a homemade wheeled biped that can balance, crouch and turn around.
 It proudly stands on broomsticks and 3D printed parts 😉 Since then, we reduced the number of parts so that others can build the robot with step-by-step instructions.

 There is a design difference between frameworks and libraries.
 Both have their pros and cons and there is no out-of-context answer as to which approach is "better" than the other.
 The reason why we strive for libraries is that frameworks or toolkits tend to couple multiple design decisions together, whereas libraries do better at incremental buy-in.
 For example, you can use the inverse kinematics of Upkie even if your robot is an hexapod and doesn't have wheels.
 We hope this helps makers adapt locomotion algorithms to new original robots, not adapt new robots to be able to run the same algorithms as the existing ones.

 We hope you can: the more we are, the more experience we can share, and the more battle-tested our software!
-To join our gang as a robot, you must be makeable at home, both hardware and software.
+To join the gang of Awesome Open Source Robots, your robot must be makeable at home, both in terms of hardware and software.
 Here is our attempt at defining that:

 Chime in on GitHub if you check all these points!